 Hana Shams Ahmed

-I am a PhD student of social anthropology at York University I have an MA in sociocultural anthropology from the University of Western Ontario, Canada and an MA in development studies from BRAC University, Bangladesh.
-In my MA research I looked at tourism and state violence in the Chittagong Hill Tracts of Bangladesh.
+I am a doctoral candidate of social anthropology at York University with an MA in sociocultural anthropology from the University of Western Ontario, Canada, and an MA in development studies from BRAC University, Bangladesh.

-In Bangladesh I have worked as the coordinator of the International Chittagong Hill Tracts Commission (CHTC) since 2009.
-I have previously worked as the Assistant Editor of the Forum magazine, a monthly news magazine of The Daily Star and as a Feature Writer for The Star magazine, a weekly magazine of The Daily Star.
-I am also a contributing editor for Himal Southasian magazine.
+In Bangladesh, I have worked as the coordinator of the International Chittagong Hill Tracts Commission (CHTC) since 2009.
+I have previously worked as the Assistant Editor of the Forum, a monthly news magazine of The Daily Star and as a Feature Writer for The Star, a weekly magazine of The Daily Star.

-Keywords: Bangladesh; Chittagong Hill Tracts; violence; indigenous people; feminist political ecology; postcolonial capitalism
+Keywords: Bangladesh; Chittagong Hill Tracts; Indigenous Peoples; postcolonial state; governmentality; articulation